spyros724/Minesweeper/README.md

 # Minesweeper
-A minsweeper application written in Java.
+A minesweeper application written in Java.